programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ## Preliminaries
 ### Method or tool
+This lesson teaches *bibliographic data science*: the practice of treating library catalogue records as structured data that can be acquired, reshaped, cleaned, analysed, and shared at scale.
+Instead of inspecting records one at a time through a catalogue interface, we work with thousands of them at once using Python.

+The two central tools are [PyMARC](https://gitlab.com/pymarc/pymarc), a Python package for reading MARC records, and [pandas](https://pandas.pydata.org/), the standard Python library for tabular data.
+Several supporting libraries handle downloading, date cleaning, and plotting.
+We introduce each tool as it becomes relevant in each stage.

+The specific bibliographic dataset we use is incidental.
+Once you move bibliographic data through this pipeline, you can apply the same steps to any MARC-based dataset.

 ### Technical context
+MARC (MAchine-Readable Cataloging) is a metadata standard in library catalogues.
+Developed at the Library of Congress in the 1960s and now in its MARC21 form, it is the format in which many libraries store and exchange bibliographic records.

+MARC data comes in two common serializations: a binary format defined by [ISO 2709](https://en.wikipedia.org/wiki/ISO_2709), and MARCXML, an XML representation that is easier to process with modern tools.
+This lesson works primarily with MARCXML.

 ### Social context
+Catalogues are not neutral.
+The vocabularies libraries use to describe their holdings, especially subject headings, encode decisions about what matters, how things should be named, and whose perspective counts as the default.

+Treating catalogues as data makes these patterns visible.
+A researcher can ask how a collection's subject coverage is distributed, how cataloguing practice has changed over time, or how two institutions describe the same material differently.
+The techniques in this lesson are a starting point for that kind of inquiry.
+They do not, by themselves, answer questions about bias or representation, but they give you the means to begin asking them with evidence.

 ### Prerequisites

+This lesson assumes:
+- - **Working familiarity with MARC.** We work directly with MARC fields and subfields.
+The lesson teaches what to *do* with MARC records using Python; it does not teach the MARC format itself.
+- **Basic Python**: variables, functions, lists, dictionaries, loops, and conditionals.
+If you are new to Python, we recommend an introductory lesson first, such as [Python Introduction and Installation](/en/lessons/introduction-and-installation).
+- **Comfort at the command line** to run a Python script, and familiarity with installing packages using `pip`.

 ### Difficulty

+Intermediate.
+The individual techniques are approachable, but the lesson asks you to hold several tools in mind at once (PyMARC, pandas, regular expressions, plotting) and to follow a multi-stage workflow from raw files to finished, shareable results.

 ## Use Case

+This lesson is motivated by two situations a librarian or researcher might realistically face.
+Both lead to the same underlying method, which is why a single set of techniques can serve them both.
+**Benchmarking a catalogue against an external standard.** A metadata librarian at a mid-sized academic library has been asked to assess the quality of her catalogue.
+She has no clear sense of what "good" looks like in isolation, so she decides to benchmark against a larger, professionally maintained catalogue.
+By extracting the same fields from both and comparing how each describes its materials, she can move from a vague "our records could be better" to a specific account of where her catalogue differs from the comparison standard.
+**Assessing metadata across multiple sources.** A digital projects librarian is preparing a discovery portal that will search across several library collections at once.
+Before launch, she needs to know whether the metadata from each source is consistent enough to display and filter coherently.
+If one source assigns rich subject headings and another assigns none, or if dates are formatted differently across sources, the portal's facets and filters will not work as users expect.
+She needs to compare field usage across sources and find the gaps.

+Both librarians do the same computational work: acquire records, parse them, reshape them into a table, and compare.
+This lesson teaches that work using one library's openly licensed catalogue.
+Once you have the method, pointing it at your own catalogue, a national bibliography, or a set of partner collections is a matter of changing the input.

 ### Dataset

+We use the bibliographic catalogue of [Yale University Library](https://web.library.yale.edu/), which Yale releases through its [Open Metadata Service](https://guides.library.yale.edu/open-metadata-service).

+The catalogue is published as MARCXML at <https://metadata.library.yale.edu/MARCXML/>.
+Because the full catalogue is large, it is distributed as a set of numbered, compressed files (which we refer to as *shards*), each containing many thousands of records.
+For most of this lesson we work with one or two shards.

+One note on licensing: most Yale-originated records are released under a public domain [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/), while records derived from [OCLC WorldCat](https://www.worldcat.org/) carry an [ODC-BY](https://opendatacommons.org/licenses/by/1.0/) license requiring attribution to OCLC.
+Yale embeds the applicable license directly in each record.
+If you publish results derived from this data, check the relevant records and attribute accordingly.

 ### Software/tool

+The lesson uses the following Python packages, introduced in context but listed here for reference:
+- [PyMARC](https://gitlab.com/pymarc/pymarc) reads and parses MARC records, in both binary and MARCXML form.
+- [pandas](https://pandas.pydata.org/) provides the DataFrame, the tabular structure we reshape records into.
+- [lxml](https://lxml.de/) parses HTML, used during acquisition to find downloadable files on an index page.
+- [undate](https://undate-python.readthedocs.io/) parses and validates the irregular publication dates common in catalogue records.
+- [matplotlib](https://matplotlib.org/) and [matplotlib-venn](https://pypi.org/project/matplotlib-venn/) produce the timeline and Venn diagram visualisations.
+- Several standard-library modules (`urllib`, `os`, `gzip`, `shutil`, `re`, `glob`, `collections`) handle downloading, file management, and pattern matching.

 ## Learning keys
 ### Concepts
+By the end of this lesson you will understand:
+- How bibliographic records are structured in MARC21, and why that structure does not map directly onto a tidy table.
+- The difference between repeatable and non-repeatable fields, and two strategies for handling repeatable fields in tabular data.
+- How to read records one at a time versus all at once, and when each approach is appropriate.
+- Why real-world catalogue data needs harmonisation, and how an iterative cleaning process works.
+- How to compose small, single-purpose functions into a larger analysis.
+- How to compare bibliographic data across two sources, and how to present the comparison visually.

 ### Terms

+- **MARC / MARC21**: the machine-readable cataloguing standard used to store bibliographic records.
+- **MARCXML**: an XML serialisation of MARC records.
+- **Field and subfield**: the numbered (e.g. `245`) and lettered (e.g. `$a`) components of a MARC record.
+- **LCSH (Library of Congress Subject Headings)**: the controlled vocabulary used to assign subject headings.
+- **Shard**: one of the numbered files into which a large catalogue is split.

 ### Time

 ## Learning experiment
 ### Aims

+This lesson aims to give you a working command of a complete bibliographic data science pipeline, using a real catalogue, so that you can carry the method to your own data and questions.
+Concretely, after completing it you should be able to:

+- **Acquire** bibliographic records by downloading and decompressing them programmatically, and adapt the acquisition script to a different source.
+- **Parse and reshape** MARC records into a pandas DataFrame, handling both fields that appear once per record and fields that repeat.
+- **Harmonise** an irregular field (publication date) into a consistent form, and recognise harmonisation as an iterative process rather than a one-time fix.
+- **Analyse and compare** the data, including comparing how two catalogues describe the same kind of material, and **visualise** the results as timelines and set comparisons.
+- **Share** your data and code in a way that lets others reuse and build on them.

+The example questions we ask of the data are illustrative; the techniques are general.
+Where a topic opens onto larger research questions, we point outward to further reading rather than pursuing it in depth, so that the methodology stays in focus.

 ### Inventory
 ### Workflow
 #### Data acquisition